Storm-07/LeetCode-Problems/README.md

 3/20/23 - GenerateParenthesis.js <br />
   - Recursive functions within functions are allowed <br />
   - 'push' method is a javascript method that adds elements to an array(?) <br />
+7/23/23 - OptimalDivision.py <br />
+  - format is arr[0]/(arr[1]/arr[2]/.../arr[N - 1])
+  - .join function joins elements of an iterable by a string separator: '/'.join = x/y/z if arr is [x,y,z] (works for tuples, lists, etc.)
+  - .format function will take values given as parameters and place them into a string.
+    ex: str = "hello my name is {} and I like {}".format(name, concept) if name = storm and concept = coding, it will fill in the blanks.